zhangvicto/scale-printer/readme.md

 ## Bill of Materials
 Found in repo.
-Total cost excluding printer is CAD $100.00.
+Total cost excluding printer is CAD $150.00 (to be updated).

 # Software
 Flowchart: